sundarrajnithish/F1-Stats-CAN-MATLAB/README.md

 - Vector CAN interface (hardware or virtual)
 - Vector CANalyzer (for CAN Explorer visualization)

-This dual approach reflects an important lesson from my master's program: always design with deployment constraints in mind.
-The universal model emerged from conversations with peers who couldn't run my original implementation due to licensing or hardware limitations.
-Rather than requiring everyone to acquire specific hardware, I developed a solution that preserved the educational value while removing practical barriers to adoption.
+This dual approach reflects an important engineering principle: always design with deployment constraints in mind.
+The universal model emerged from feedback from users who couldn't run my original implementation due to licensing or hardware limitations.
+Rather than requiring specific hardware investments, I developed a solution that preserved the core functionality while removing practical barriers to adoption.

 ## 🚀 Getting Started